13 Sins

-13 Sins is a 2014 American horror-thriller film directed by Daniel Stamm.
+13 Sins is a 2014 American horror thriller film co-written and directed by Daniel Stamm.
 The film is a remake of the 2006 Thai comedy horror film 13 Beloved.
 Mark Webber stars as Elliot, a meek salesman who accepts a series of increasingly disturbing and criminal challenges.
-It premiered at the 2014 SXSW film festival and was released theatrically in the United States on April 18, 2014.
+It premiered at the 2014 South by Southwest festival and was released theatrically in the United States on April 18, 2014.
 This was the final film appearance of George Coe before his death in 2015.

 Plot

 Elliot Brindle, a meek salesman, loses his job despite his debt and the people who depend on him: Michael, his mentally disabled brother; Shelby, his pregnant fiancée; and Samson, his abusive father.
 Elliot receives a mysterious phone call that offers him $1,000 to assertively kill a fly that has been harassing him.
-After Elliot checks his bank account online and sees that he has been credited, he accepts the next challenge: to eat the dead fly.
+After Elliot checks his bank account online and sees that he has been credited, he accepts the next challenge: to eat the dead fly, for which he receives $3,622, the outstanding balance on Shelby's credit card.
 The caller explains that he will be offered a series of thirteen challenges, each of which will result in greater rewards.
 If he fails to complete any of them, interferes in the game, or reveals the game, he will forfeit all the money, including any he already won.

 The next few challenges attract police attention: making a young girl cry, arson, and scamming a homeless person with an ostrich.
 When the child identifies Elliot in the police station based on wanted posters, Detective Chilcoat takes over the case.
 Shelby becomes concerned about Elliot's secretive and odd behavior, and he explains that he is planning a surprise.
 For his sixth challenge, Elliot is forced to take a corpse of a man who committed suicide out for coffee.
 Given a strict deadline, Elliot panics and brazenly steals a cup of coffee from a table of on-duty police officers.
 When confronted, Elliot notices that they are drinking alcohol and threatens to file a complaint which forces them to back off.
-Elliot is rewarded two challenge completions for this feat.
+He flees the restaurant, leaving the corpse behind.
+Impressed by Elliot's boldness and improvisation, the caller tells him he is awarded two completed challenges.